 This post contains affiliate links, meaning, if you click through and make a purchase or sign up for a program, I may earn small commission.
 This is at no additional cost to you.

-They’d rather have re-entry work FOR them, than against them.
+They’d rather have re-entry from abroad work FOR them, than against them.

 Through no fault of their own, though, most returnees don’t even realize that they’re letting re-entry work against them.
 Or that it’s possible to make re-entry work FOR them.